garnieretienne/staticd/README.md

 Currently supported databases interfaces are: SQLite, MySQL and PostgreSQL.
 Currently supported datastores interfaces are: Local and S3.

+## The journey of a site ressource

-## The journey of a site ressource, deployed and distributed by the Staticd
+The journey of a site ressource, deployed and distributed by the Staticd
-   toolbelt
+toolbelt:

 * The site ressources are packaged and sent to a Staticd API endpoint.
 * A release of the site is created and each resources is stored into the